Old Skull: Reunion (2005)

-Adult lives and deaths of the Toulon brothers (2010-2011)
+Adult life and death (2010-present)

 J.P.
 Toulon moved to New York City where he began playing with Planned Collapse, a crust punk band based out of C-Squat, a communal squat located in the East Village of Manhattan.
 In early 2010, he served jail time in Madison, Wisconsin, and later moved on to a drug rehab facility where he had apparently managed to overcome his drug addiction.
 J.P.
 Toulon died on November 13, 2010, his brother Jamie's birthday.
 He had been living in Minneapolis with his son at the time of his death.
 While the cause of death has never been made public, Toulon had previously been hospitalized for pancreatitis several times in the months prior to his death.
 A memorial service was held for Toulon at C-Squat on November 21, 2010.

 Jamie Toulon went on to play guitar for the Milwaukee band Doomsday Cauldron.
 Like his brother, he later moved to New York City and played in a punk band named Apox, which released an album titled Prevalence in 1998.
-He was also an original member of Star Fucking Hipsters, a side project of Leftöver Crack member, Stza.
+He was also an original member of Star Fucking Hipsters, a side project of Leftöver Crack member Stza.
 Jamie also joined his brother in Planned Collapse until both brothers left the band.
 Clay Pigeon, a WFMU DJ who often records conversations with random NYC street people, included a fifteen-minute interview with Jamie on his August 26, 2010, broadcast.
 In the interview, Jamie revealed that he was living on the streets of New York City and was battling an ongoing drug addiction.
 Jamie committed suicide in Lynchburg, Virginia on June 10, 2011, seven months after the death of his brother.